Skip to main content

 You are always in control

 Both tools only change the theoretical margin you see in CostingBrik.
-They never change what your till charges, and realised sales reporting still comes from the actual VAT recorded on each sale.
+They never change what your till charges, and realised sales reporting still comes from what your till actually recorded on each sale.

 Reading the two margins